There are so many fun and unique things to do in Greenwich which is probably why it’s my favourite part of the city of London

 It’s one of my favourite places outside of the centre and as well as being pretty, safe and accessible there’s actually loads of things to see in Greenwich, London too!

-Greenwich is a UNESCO World Heritage site for all of the maritime history that’s there, one of only 3 World Heritage sites in London.
+Greenwich is an English UNESCO World Heritage site for all of the maritime history that’s there, one of only 3 World Heritage sites in London.
 So that means boats, of course, but also the observatory which was literally the centre of the world, where time got measured from and so many scientific discoveries related to time, maps and astronomy were made.

 So, without further ado, let’s take a look at what Greenwich attractions there are if you decide to take a trip out of London centre!